In this post, I lay out the pros and cons of 5 different phone support solutions for your busy private practice.

 Take a look below at the pros and cons of the hybrid option.

-Last, but not least we have the traditional office receptionist.
+Last, but not least we have the traditional in-office assistant.

 This is usually an option that makes the most sense for larger group practices.